Aydin-ab/ray-aydin/doc/source/ray-core/handling-dependencies.rst

 The second way to set up dependencies is to install them dynamically while Ray is running.

 A **runtime environment** describes the dependencies your Ray application needs to run, including :ref:`files, packages, environment variables, and more <runtime-environments-api-ref>`.
-It is installed dynamically on the cluster at runtime and cached for future use (see :ref:`Caching and Garbage Collection <runtime-environments-caching>` for details about the lifecycle).
+It's installed dynamically on the cluster at runtime and cached for future use (see :ref:`Caching and Garbage Collection <runtime-environments-caching>` for details about the lifecycle).

 Runtime environments can be used on top of the prepared environment from :ref:`the Ray Cluster launcher <using-the-cluster-launcher>` if it was used.
 For example, you can use the Cluster launcher to install a base set of packages, and then use runtime environments to install additional packages.